MAPLE PSYCHOLOGY | MG PSYCHOLOGY, PLLC

 Misophonia

 It is normal to feel annoyed by sounds or visuals, but for people with misophonia, reactions to triggers like chewing, sniffing, or tapping can feel overwhelming and impossible to ignore.
-They can also begin to affect every aspect of life, including their family, relationships, mood, and their ability to live, work, or learn.
+They can begin to affect every aspect of life, including their family, relationships, mood, and their ability to live, work, or learn.

 Steps to get started